 Today, Homestead continues to grow thanks to its relentless pursuit of excellence, unparalleled dealer order entry software (The Bid Program), its rapidly expanding dealer network, and its employee ownership mindset.
-Homestead expects to continue its history of growth and development by doubling its shop staff in 2022.
-The dealer network and ordering experience is also expected to greatly improve in 2022 with the release of an upgraded dealer order entry software.
+Homestead expects to continue its history of growth and development; the dealer network and ordering experience is also expected to greatly improve in the coming years with the release of our every improving dealer order entry software.

 The Pursuit of Excellence

 Continuous Improvement and Innovation "Good enough" is never good enough for Homestead.
 It is in our DNA to relentlessly look for better ways to do everything that we do.
 Continuous improvement is a way of life for us.
 From new and better cabinet hardware solutions to advanced machinery, to the latest styles and materials, Homestead is always innovating and pushing the boundaries of what we do.

 Team Members We actively teach all of our team members how to be better citizens, better leaders, and better family members.
 A company is only as good as its "people" and so we recruit, train, and try to indoctrinate our people to pursue excellence in their personal lives as well as at work.